MaibornWolff/database-performance-comparison/README.md

 * `--workers`: Set of worker counts to try, default is `1,4,8,12,16` meaning the test will try with 1 concurrent worker, then with 4, then 8, then 12 and finally 16
 * `--runs`: How often should the test be repeated for each worker count, default is `3`
 * `--primary-key`: Defines how the primary key should be generated, see below for choices.
 Defaults to `db`
-* `--tables`: To simulate how the databases behave if inserts are done to several tables this option can be changed from `single` to `multiple` to have the test write into four instead of just one table
+* `--tables`: To simulate how the databases behave if inserts are done to several tables.
+This option can be changed from `single` to `multiple` to have the test write into four instead of just one table
 * `--num-inserts`: The number of inserts each worker should do, by default 10000 to get a quick result.
 Increase this to see how the databases behave under constant load.
 Also increase the timout option accordingly
 * `--timeout`: How long should the script wait for the insert test to complete in seconds.
 Default is `0`.
-Increase accordingly if you increase the number of inserts or disable by stting to `0`
+Increase accordingly if you increase the number of inserts or disable by setting to `0`
 * `--batch`: Switch to batch mode (for postgres this means manual commits, for arangodb using the [batch api](https://docs.python-arango.com/en/main/batch.html)).
 Specify the number of inserts per transaction/batch
 * `--extra-option`: Extra options to supply to the test scripts, can be used multiple times.
 Currently only used for ArangoDB (see below)
 * `--clean` / `--no-clean`: By default the simulator will clean and recreate tables to always have the same basis for the runs.
 Can be disabled